frankRose1/Content-Scraper-Node.js/README.md

-# Content Scraper With Scraper Node.js
+# Content Scraper With Node.js
 A command line app that makes an http request to the product page of an e-commerce site, gets the endpoints for individual items, and makes additional http requests to get specific data about those items.
 The data is then converted from Json to a csv format and saved to the ```.data``` directory.
 Any errors encountered while making requests and/or working with the file system are logged in the ```.data``` directory too.

 ## How to use